 Will you be cruising the Celebrity Equinox soon?
-We just cruised the South Caribbean.
-Read our latest review of the Celebrity Equinox.
+We took a 10-day Southern Caribbean cruise on this amazing ship.
+Read our Celebrity Equinox review.

 This is our first Celebrity cruise.
-Full disclosure, we were comparing it to Norwegian Cruise Line the entire time.
-It’s difficult not to as there are things we love about Norwegian and things we don’t.
+We were comparing it to Norwegian Cruise Line the entire time.
+It’s difficult not to, as there are things we love about Norwegian and things we don’t.
 We are just trying to find the right cruise line for us.

-As always, we choose our cruises based on itinerary first and then the ship.
-Some of you may be all about the ship, that’s fine too – you do you!
-That said, I’m probably never going to chase the newest ships unless the right opportunity came along.
-So this review may be lost in the middle of a thousand others as the Celebrity Equinox is a 10 yr old ship.
-I still hope you enjoy this Celebrity Equinox review and find something helpful to plan your future cruises.
+So this Celebrity Equinox review may be lost in the middle of a thousand others as this is a 10 yr old cruise ship.
+We hope you enjoy this Celebrity Equinox review and find something helpful to plan your future cruises.

 10-Night Celebrity Equinox Southern Caribbean Itinerary

 Day 3 – Georgetown, Grand Cayman (canceled port, but we’ve been there before)

 Day 11 – Disembark in Fort Lauderdale, Florida

 At the time, this cruise had too many sea days for my liking.

 To top it off, Grand Cayman was canceled due to weather, adding another sea day – not the cruise line’s fault.
 The best part about that was that we arrived earlier in Aruba.